-Harvey: "Teaching Keynes' Business Cycle: An Extension of Paul Davidson's Capital Market Model"
+Harvey: "Teaching Keynes' Business Cycle: An Extension of Davidson's Capital Mkt Model" http://personal.tcu.edu/jharvey/30233/Teaching_Keynes_Bus_Cycle.pdf Reading

-http://www.hetecon.net/documents/ConferencePapers/2013Non-Refereed/Harvey_AHE2013.pdf Reading

-- 34. Referring to Davidson's capital market diagram, Harvey says that p_s is an important benchmark even when?
-[21 words] - 35.
+- 37. What did Keynes say about the conditions under which the investment decision is made (both why we would be unlikely to invest and why we nevertheless do so)?
+[81 words] - 38.
 Echoing Davidson, Harvey says that investment will inevitably decline because of the continuous additions to the capital stock.
 Why will this not lead to a stationary state and what happens instead?
-[82 words] - 36.
+[82 words] - 39.
 Show the four stages of the business cycle (early, mid, and late expansion and recession) along with the states of investment spending, investor expectations, and realized profits. [chart]